Utterly Voice icon image Utterly Voice

 3. The vertical lines go away, and horizontal lines appear.
 These lines show the pixel distance from the top edge of the display (the y coordinates).
 Approximate the pixel coordinate and say the number.

-4. If the mouse is where you want it, you can say "click", "double click", "right click", "middle click", "hold" (hold the left mouse button down), "release" (release the left mouse button), or "cancel".
-If not, you can continue selecting coordinates until you have the mouse where you want it.
+5. If the mouse is not where you want it yet, you can continue selecting coordinates until you have the mouse where you want it.

 The "mouse grid" command opens a grid on the screen, that can be zoomed in with a few number selections.
 Try the following: